LongDataAnalysis/LDvine/README.md

 The codes in this repository implements time-heterogeneous D-vine model (HET--P) presented in the paper

-**Hoque, M.E., Acar, E.F., and Torabi, M. (2020).
+**Hoque, M. E., Acar, E. F., and Torabi, M. (2020).
 A time-heterogeneous D-vine copula model for unbalanced and unequally spaced longitudinal data.**

 #
-This repository contains the scripts, data, results, and examples for the project "A time-heterogeneous D-vine copula model for unbalanced and unequally spaced longitudinal data".

 The repository is structured as follows:

 -`data`: Contains csv/rda/rds/txt files that are used as data into R in order to do the analysis.